OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md

 To install and configure Tentacles, see the [Windows Targets (Tentacles) documentation](/docs/infrastructure/deployment-targets/windows-targets/index.md).

-## SSL Offloading is Not Supported
+## SSL offloading is not supported

 The communication protocol used by Octopus and Tentacle requires intact end-to-end TLS connection for message encryption, tamper-proofing, and authentication.
 For this reason SSL offloading is not supported.

-## Proxy Servers Supported for Tentacle Communications
+## Proxy servers supported for Tentacle communications

 The communication protocol used by Octopus and Tentacle 3.4 and above supports proxies.
 Read more about configuring proxy servers for Tentacle communications in [proxy support](/docs/infrastructure/deployment-targets/proxy-support.md).